Knight or Night – Difference, Meaning and Usage

 Context always shows which word is correct.

-Knight or Night – Google Trends & Usage Data
+Night vs Knight – Google Trends & Usage Data

 Search data shows that “night” is used far more often than “knight.”
 This is because night is part of daily life.
 People talk about night every day.